Theft: Buddhism

 In Buddhism, one of the five precepts prohibits theft, and involves the intention to steal what one perceives as not belonging to oneself ("what is not given") and acting successfully upon that intention.
 The severity of the act of theft is judged by the worth of the owner and the worth of that which is stolen.
 Underhand dealings, fraud, cheating and forgery are also included in this precept.
 Professions that are seen to violate the precept against theft are working in the gambling industry or marketing products that are not actually required for the customer.

 Hinduism

 The Manusmriti and the Dharmashastras deal with theft, coveting wealth, and punishment for these.

 Islam

 In parts of the world which govern with sharia law, the punishment for theft is amputation of the right hand if the thief does not repent.
 This ruling is derived from surah 5 verse 38 of the Quran which states As to the thief, Male or female, cut off his or her hands: a punishment by way of example, from Allah, for their crime: and Allah is Exalted in power.
 This is viewed as being a deterrent.

 Judaism and Christianity

-Two of the Ten Commandments prohibit acts of theft.
-The New Testament describes Jesus of Nazareth affirming these in his teachings.
+In the Hebrew Bible, two of the Ten Commandments relate to theft: "Thou shalt not steal" and "Thou shalt not covet".
+The Christian New Testament describes Jesus affirming these in his teachings.